wp-plugins/category-related-products-for-ithemes-exchange/readme.txt

 == Screenshots ==

-1. Enable the plugin on the Addons page under iThemes Exchange.
+1. Enable the plugin on the Add-ons page under iThemes Exchange.
 Here you will also find the settings for this plugin
 2. The settings for the plugin allow you to choose how many items to show, and at what width.

 == Changelog ==

+= 1.0.1 =
+* Removed php notice from front end do to undefined variable

 = 1.0.0 =
 * Initial Release